Mississippi News

 FOLLOW THE MONEY: Full coverage of how Mississippi is spending billions in federal pandemic relief tax dollars

-The Legislature earmarked $450 million to provide matching to and counties for water, sewerage and stormwater drainage projects.
+The Legislature earmarked $450 million to provide matching grants to cities and counties for water, sewerage and stormwater drainage projects.
 Cities and counties received about $900 million directly from ARPA that they can use for the matching grant program.
 For approved projects, the state will match counties’ and most cities’ ARPA money 1-to-1, but will provide a 2-to-1 match on projects for towns that received less than $1 million from ARPA.

 The Legislature also set aside $300 million for grants of up to $2.5 million each for rural water associations, from which most Mississippians receive their water.
 This is for projects such as the one Barkley and her neighbors hope will provide them water.